RafaelSterzinger/Bachelor-Thesis/README.md

 |``--int_coeff``     |``0.5``                    | Float                |Coefficient for intrinsic rewards   |

-With the obtained results, the plots can finally be created.
-For this purpose, exemplary log files of the game _Breakout_ are provided:
+With the generated results, the plots can be created by issuing the following command:

 ```
 python plots.py
 ```

+For this purpose, exemplary log files of the game _Breakout_ are already provided.
-Issuing this command creates the following plot which is identical to _Figure 7.6_ illustrated in this thesis:
+The created plot is identical to _Figure 7.6_, illustrated in this thesis.

 ![Example Plot of Breakout](https://github.com/RafaelSterzinger/Bachelor-Thesis/blob/master/thesis/figures/breakout/Breakout_eprew_recent.png)

 This graph depicts the average episodic extrinsic reward during the game _Breakout_.
 Here, multiple agents were trained for 200 million frames comparing purely extrinsically (green), purely intrinsically (blue), and mixed (purple) motivated agents.